 The best project managers will always be able to anticipate the next moves because they will have thought about all possible scenarios before starting.
 The better the plans, the more successful you will be.

 Being able to communicate with your team and others is going to be one of the most important skills you will be using as project manager.
-It’s not just about being able to get across to your team but also able to listen to them.
+It’s not just about being able to get across to your team but also about listening to them.

 As you will often be the bridge between your business and the client, having effective communication will improve the relationship.
-They will be glad for frequent updates and the more you and the client get along, the better the chances the project will be a success.
+They will be glad for frequent updates and the more you and the client get along, the better the chances of the project being a success.
 Not only that, the possibility of getting more work from them increases dramatically.

 You need to be clear in saying exactly what you are looking for.
 This is particularly important during team meetings when delegating out tasks.
-Great project managers are able to ask questions to the room ask questions to the room to ensure everyone understands.
+Great project managers are able to put questions to the team to ensure everyone understands.